rsyncOSX/rsyncuidocs/content/en/docs/settings/rsyncandpath.md

 If the version of `rsync` is not installed by Homebrew, set the path to `rsync`.

 - If `Rsync v3.x` is enabled, set the optional path if not installed by Homebrew.
-- Any version of `rsync` will work, but only versions 2.6.9 and the latest release of rsync have been tested and verified.
+- Any version of `rsync` will work, but only default versions in macOS and the latest release of rsync have been tested and verified.
+	- the test and verification is parsing correctly of the output from rsync

 #### Path for restore